mrousavy/nitro/README.md

 Nitro Modules are highly efficient native modules exposed with a statically compiled binding layer to JSI.

+## TODOs

+- [ ] Create a TypeScript AST-parser code-generator (TypeScript interfaces -> C++/Swift/Kotlin interfaces)
+- [ ] Bridge HybridObject and Modules to Swift/Kotlin
+- [ ] Implement proper autolinking so third party modules can use NitroModules and be automatically loaded in the end-app (android/build.gradle how??)
+- [ ] Implement Views/`RawProps`

 ## Installation

 1. Install [react-native-nitro-modules](npmjs.org/react-native-nitro-modules) from npm: